 IT teams may be employed more for their technical skills than their wordsmithing.
 But it’s important to be able to communicate IT messages effectively.

-In a report from xMatters, 91% of IT professionals believe poor incident communication increases downtime.
+In a report from HipLink, 91% of IT professionals believe poor incident communication increases downtime.

 What is an IT Communication Plan?

-An IT communication plan is a document which provides direction for the effective sharing of IT information with employees and stakeholders.
-It defines the goals, channels, audiences, best practices and timelines for IT objectives.
+An IT communication plan is a document that provides direction for the effective sharing of IT information with employees and stakeholders.
+It defines the goals, channels, audiences, best practices, and timelines for IT objectives.

-The goal of a communication plan is to deliver important information to the right audiences in the optimal way for maximum readership.
+The goal of a communication plan is to deliver important information to the right audiences in an optimal way for maximum readership.
 They are often developed in partnership with Internal Communications.

 Why do you Need an IT Strategy?

 Having a formalized IT strategy allows IT Managers to successfully deliver important information that supports IT objectives.
 These objectives can include:

 - 100% system uptime

 - Reduced Helpdesk calls